zulip/zulip/docs/git-guide.md

 The Zulip Server project is configured to use [Travis CI][travis-ci] to test and create builds upon each new commit and pull request.
 Travis CI is free for open source projects and it's easy to configure for your own fork of Zulip.
-After doing so, TravisCI will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).
+After doing so, Travis CI will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).